USS Admiral Hugh Rodman: Vietnam operations

 In 1965, however, America's increased involvement in the war in South Vietnam beckoned the transport toward a new theater of operations.
 After completing nine voyages to Bremerhaven and back between 16 January and 4 August 1965, General Maurice Rose departed New York on 14 August for transport duty to Southeast Asia.
 She sailed via Long Beach, and Pearl Harbor to Qui Nhon, South Vietnam, where she arrived on 14 September and began debarking troops and supplies.
-After departing Vietnam on the 19th, she steamed via Okinawa and the U.S. West Coast and reached New York on 18 October.
+After departing Vietnam on the 19th, she steamed via Okinawa and the West Coast of the United States and reached New York on 18 October.

 During the first eight months of 1966, she made eight round-trip runs to Europe and back.
 On 8 September, she again departed New York for troop lift duty to South Vietnam.
 She operated in the western Pacific supporting US forces in Southeast Asia through the end of 1966.
 She returned to New York late in January 1967 for an overhaul and was placed in ready reserve status.
 As such she was laid up at the Cavin Point Army Depot in New York harbor.

 The ship was transferred to the permanent custody of the Maritime Administration (MARAD) on 30 June 1970 and shifted to the National Defense Reserve Fleet, James River, Fort Eustis, Virginia.
-She was struck from the Naval Register, 20 August 1990 and sold by the Maritime Administration in June 1997 for scrapping at Brownsville, Texas.
+She was struck from the Naval Register, on 20 August 1990 and sold by the Maritime Administration in June 1997 for scrapping at Brownsville, Texas.